Wunderhorse: History

 In 2022, Wunderhorse toured as a supporting act for other bands, opening for Irish post-punk band Fontaines D.C., Pixies, Foals, and fellow UK singer-songwriters Sam Fender and Declan McKenna.
 In spring 2023, Wunderhorse toured the United States, with concert dates in several cities and played at Glastonbury Festival 2023 during the summer.

 Wunderhorse released their second album, Midas, on 30 August 2024.
 It was produced by former Rolling Stones producer Craig Silvey and was preceded by the release of five singles: the title track "Midas", "Silver", "July", "Rain", and "Arizona".
 The album received critical acclaim from multiple publications, and charted at number 6 the following week on the UK Albums Chart.

 In May 2025, bassist Pete Woodin left Wunderhorse and was replaced by Sun King singer Seb Byford, son of Saxon lead vocalist Biff Byford.
 The single "The Rope" was released on 2 June 2025, reaching Number 1 in the UK Official Singles Sales chart, Physical Singles chart, and Vinyl releases chart.
+Following the release of “The Rope” the band made major UK festival appearances at Glastonbury and Reading & Leeds Festivals and a successful appearance on Later..with Jools Holland.

+In July 2026, the band undertook a short North American tour including dates in New York, Los Angeles & Washington D.C.
+They will play several major UK & Ireland concerts such as London’s All Points East with Twenty One Pilots and headline shows in Belfast, Cork and Sheffield.